 Through the Working Cities and Working Communities initiatives, the Boston Fed builds on experience to boost collaborative strategies that change systems and the lives of low-income residents.
 The initiative models are grounded in research, and they are designed to integrate the lessons learned from implementation in different states.
 This ensures our approach is responsive to what we find in a given community and customizable to its unique needs.

-Merged under the umbrella of Working Places, the Working Cities and Working Communities initiatives support New England’s smaller postindustrial and rural areas in strengthening their civic infrastructures—their leaders, organizations, engaged residents, and the networks that link them—in order to make meaningful improvements to human capital, economic development, and quality of life for their low- and moderate-income populations.
+Merged under the umbrella of Working Places, the Working Cities, Working Communities, and LELE initiatives support New England’s smaller postindustrial and rural areas in strengthening their civic infrastructures—their leaders, organizations, engaged residents, and the networks that link them—in order to make meaningful improvements to human capital, economic development, and quality of life for their low- and moderate-income populations.

 The Boston Fed also conducts related research efforts and activities, including:

 - The Capital and Collaboration effort, based on the capital absorption framework developed jointly by the Kresge Foundation and the Initiative for Responsible Investment, was designed to foster capital investment in Working Cities through thoughtful, cross-sector engagement of the local investment community and civic leaders.

 - Research by the Boston Fed and others, upon which the Working Cities Challenge is based, found that economic resurgence in smaller cities results from the ability of leaders to collaborate across sectors around a shared, long-term vision for success.
 In addition, our researchers are also exploring employment, economic development, and schools in the Working Cities.